Model of King Ludwig II of Bavaria's Neo-Rococo Sleigh

 Not on view

 This delicately carved miniaturized yet monumental object is a stylized version of King Ludwig II of Bavaria’s (1845–1886) famous gilt-wood sleigh designed by Franz Seitz.
 The full-size sleigh had a strong battery-powered light in the crown on top and was widely considered the first electrically illuminated vehicle in Bavaria.
 Ludwig, the “Dream” or “Mad” king, who slept during the day and was active at night, astonished the local population with his “miraculous glooming” vehicle.
 This fantastic model, drawn by swans rather than horses, alludes to the first act of Richard Wagner’s opera Lohengrin.
-The crowns around the swans’ necks and the imposing size suggest that it may have been a display piece at the castle of Neuschwanstein or Linderhof, two of the king’s architectural fairytale creations that incorporate crowned swans as royal emblems.
+The crowns around the swans’ necks and the imposing size suggest that it may have been a display piece at the castle of Neuschwanstein or Linderhof Palace, two of the king’s architectural fairytale creations that incorporate crowned swans as royal emblems.

-Due to rights restrictions, this image cannot be enlarged, viewed at full screen, or downloaded.
+This image cannot be enlarged, viewed at full screen, or downloaded.